Bradenlang7/planify_front/README.md

-<p><strong>Planify</strong> is an interactive calendar application designed to simplify event planning and sharing among friends.
-Unlike traditional calendars, Planify fosters real-time collaboration and a seamless social experience.
+<p><strong>Plannr</strong> is an interactive calendar application designed to simplify event planning and sharing among friends.
+Unlike traditional calendars, Plannr fosters real-time collaboration and a seamless social experience.
 Users will be able to create, share, and manage plans interactively, ensuring a collaborative and engaging way to organize their schedules.</p>

 <h2>Technologies Used</h2>
 <ul>